Using AOSP Kernel Build

 export BUILD_CONFIG=common/build.config.<device-name>

-• With the BUILD_CONFIG variable set, you can now trigger the build process by executing the build/build.sh script.
+variable set, you can now trigger the build process by executing thebuild/build.sh

 build/build.sh -j14